 Professional: A provider authorized to offer face- to-face distance learning nationally and internationally and only offer their branded content.
-Professional Providers may not use subsidiary companies to offer AIA CES educational content.
+Professional providers may not use subsidiary companies to offer AIA CES educational content.
 This Provider category is reserved for academic institutions, government agencies, and nonprofit associations.

 Architect Firm: A provider that is an architecture firm in which a principal or owner is an AIA member.
-In additional, there are two types of architect firm Providers: Internal and External
+Additional, there are two types of architect firm Providers: Internal and External

-- Internal: An architecture firm authorized to offer face-to-face and distance learning courses to their firm employees only and offer their branded content. - External: An architecture firm authorized to offer face-to face and distance learning courses nationally and internationally, as well as internally to their employees and externally to others, and only offer their branded content.
+- 1. Internal: An architecture firm authorized to offer face-to-face and distance learning courses to their firm employees only and offer their branded content. - External: An architecture firm authorized to offer face-to face and distance learning courses nationally and internationally and internally their employee and externally to others and only offer their branded content.